eloiseehurstt39-pix/personal-projects/README.md

 ## About Me

-I'm a CS student specialising in Artificial Intelligence, currently in the final stages of my degree at Edinburgh Napier University.
-I'm interested in the intersection of AI and real-world applications — particularly how intelligent systems can be built into products people actually use.
+I'm a Computer Science student specialising in Artificial Intelligence, currently in the my second year of my degree at Edinburgh Napier University.
+I'm interested in the intersection of AI and real-world applications particularly how intelligent systems can be built into products people actually use.

-In May 2026 I'm joining **Wedia** (Paris) as an AI department intern, where I'll be researching how AI can predict the marketing performance of visual content before publication, and how AI-generated content can be made more reliable at enterprise scale.

 ---